thoughtspot/cs_tools/docs/cs-tools/transfer-ownership/README.md

 content to another designated owner.

 !!! caution "Compatibility Note"
     In the default case, transfer of owned content from one user to another is a one-shot operation.
-If your ThoughtSpot platform is on the __September, 2021 Cloud__ release or the __Software 7.0.1__ release or newer, you can use the additional transfer options.
+If your ThoughtSpot platform is on the __Latest Cloud__ release or the __Software 7.1.1__ release or newer, you can use the additional transfer options.

 ## CLI preview